CASEL

 The Michigan Model for HealthTM middle school curriculum is a CASEL Promising Program approved for Grades 7-8.
 The evaluation supported program effectiveness and found that compared to students in the comparison group students who participated in the program reported lower frequencies of using drugs and alcohol at post-test.

-CASEL Competencies
+Improving Student Engagement through CASEL Competencies

 The health standards, skills, and topics taught in Michigan Model for HealthTM (MMH) and the Social Emotional Learning (SEL) Competencies put forth by the Collaborative on Academic and Social Emotional Learning (CASEL) are tightly aligned.
 The five SEL competencies are foundational competencies students and adults need to achieve social and emotional learning mastery.
-The MMH and CASEL Alignment Guide provides an overview and detailed alignment across the K-12 curriculum by grade level, topic, learning objective, and standards to the SEL Competencies and their key indicators.

 CASEL-framework-MMH.jpg